A Radiant Reflection of Smart Heating: Transforming a Kansas City Detached Garage

 Size: 35" x 24" Voltage: 120V Wattage: 600 W Amps: 5 A Connection: Plug-In Cost/hr *: $0.09

-This unique Kansas City, Missouri, project, featured on the TV show "You Can't Turn That Into a House," required a smart heating solution for a newly converted garage bathroom where space and style were paramount.
-The challenge was to provide effective warmth without a bulky radiator or vent.
-WarmlyYours solved this with the Ember Mirror Radiant Panel, a dual-purpose product that serves as a beautiful, fog-free mirror while delivering luxurious radiant heat, adding comfort, efficiency, and value to the home.
+This unique Kansas City, Missouri, project, featured on the TV show "You Can't Turn That Into a House," required a clever heating solution for a newly converted detached garage where style and space were critical.
+The challenge was to provide effective warmth without the clutter of space heaters or the expense of extending ductwork.
+WarmlyYours solved this with the Ember Mirror Radiant Panel, a dual-purpose product that serves as a beautiful mirror while delivering luxurious radiant heat, adding comfort, efficiency, and modern value to the new space.

 Project Details